ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 Get Analyzed Recipe Instructions

 Get an analyzed breakdown of a recipe&#39;s instructions.
-Each step is enriched with the ingredients and the equipment that is used.
+Each step is enriched with the ingredients and equipment required.

 ### Example
 ```java